grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "There's not much time Shakes.
 Give us all the speed the _Gnat's_ got under water.
 We have to get between the sub with the ram and the _Prospect._"

 "Ya, OK Hemi.
-But... you still haven't told me what the fucking plan is."
+But... now you absolutely fuckin' have to tell me what the fucking plan is!"

 "Well..."
 Hemi made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space, "the plan is pretty simple, really.
 I intend to suspend some of the magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the sub with the ram will move into one and set it off, hopefully disabling the submarine."